Palmerston North: Central governance

 Palmerston North is covered by two general electorates and one Māori electorate.

 The Palmerston North electorate covers the Palmerston North urban area north of the Manawatū River.
 The Rangitīkei electorate covers the remainder of the territorial authority, including the Palmerston North urban area south of the Manawatū River.
-Since the 2020 general election, the electorates have been held by Tangi Utikere of the Labour Party and Ian McKelvie of the National Party respectively.
-The Te Tai Hauaūru Māori electorate, held by Adrian Rurawhe of the Labour Party, covers Palmerston North.
+Since the 2023 general election, the electorates have been held by Tangi Utikere of the Labour Party and Suze Redmayne of the National Party respectively.
+The Te Tai Hauaūru Māori electorate, held by Debbie Ngarewa-Packer of the Te Pāti Māori Party, covers Palmerston North.

-In addition to the electorate MPs, there is one list MP based in Palmerston North: Teanau Tuiono of the Green Party.

 Justice

 The Palmerston North Courthouse in Main Street (east) is a combined District and High Court and serves the city and surrounding area.

 Economy

 Although Palmerston North has 1.9% of the population of New Zealand, 2.5% of the nation's employees work in the city.
 The important sectors are tertiary education, research and central government (Defence force).

-At the 2013 census, the largest employment industries for Palmerston North residents were health care and social assistance (4,686 people, 13.0%), education and training (4,473 people, 12.4%), retail trade (4,062 people, 11.2%), public administration and safety (3,636 people, 10.1%), and manufacturing (2,703 people, 7.5%).
+According to the 2023 census, around 51,800 people worked in Palmerston North.
+The largest industries were health care and social assistance (6,654 people, 12.8%), public administration and safety (5,961 people, 10.1%), education and training (5,520 people, 10.7%), retail trade (4,743 people, 9.2%), and manufacturing (4.572 people, 8.8%).

 The tertiary education sector provides NZ$500 million a year to the local economy and the education sector accounted for 11.3% of the Palmerston North workforce in February 2006.

 Palmerston North has economic strengths in research, especially in the bio-industry, defence, distribution and smart business sectors.
 The city is home to more than 70 major educational and research institutions, including New Zealand's fastest expanding university, Massey University; the Massey University Sport and Recreation Institute at the Massey University campus, Turitea; Universal College of Learning (UCOL) and Linton Army Camp.